maniospas/Blombly/docs/basics/files.md

 but the original file location cannot be retrieved.
 *This lets paths remain confidential once first declared.*
-For example, one cannot expose local directory structure when running servers or printing logs, unless this information is explicitly encoded.
+For example, one cannot expose local directory structure when running servers or printing logs, unless this information is explicitly retained or leaked in file data.

 ```java
 final isfolder(file path) => bool(path/".");